 Is Ostia Antica worth visiting?

 The main theatre still stands today and overlooks the grand Square of the Guilds.
-This was the centre of activity with more than 60 offices of various traders and ship-owners.
-As you walk along, you can see mosaics that advertised the services offered by the various shops.
-Some are elaborate, while others simple and straight to the point – from ships to animals and other trade markers.
+This was the centre of activity, with more than 60 offices of various traders and ship-owners.
+As you walk along, you can see mosaics that advertise the services offered by the various shops.
+Some are elaborate, while others are simple and straight to the point – from ships to animals and other trade markers.

 Ostia Antica and modern-day Lido di Ostia

-Ostia Antica is also close to the airport, so you can easily spend few days in this area after your arrival in Italy, or before you depart.
-Either way, this is a great place to visit for history buffs and lovers of all thing Ancient Rome.
+Ostia Antica is also close to the airport, so you can easily spend a few days in this area after your arrival in Italy or before you depart.
+Either way, this is a great place to visit for history buffs and lovers of all things Ancient Rome.